 5 Strategies to be an Evidence-Based OT Practitioner

-If your occupational therapy program was anything like mine, the importance of occupation-based and evidence-based practice was drilled into your head on a near-daily basis.
-While a variety of interventions were discussed, ones that had hard data to support their efficacy were exalted, whereas other, older interventions may have fallen out of favor.
+If your occupational therapy program was anything like mine, the importance of occupation-based treatments and evidence-based practice was drilled into your head on a near-daily basis.
+While a variety of functional interventions were discussed, ones that had hard data to support their efficacy were exalted, whereas other, older OT interventions may have fallen out of favor.

 So when I had my first day of fieldwork at a skilled nursing facility (SNF), it came as a little bit of a shock to see almost every OT patient on an arm bike, pedaling away with little to no input from their treating therapist.
 Or when I started practicing in outpatient pediatrics and found that many therapists were still using therapeutic brushing.